jazzlyj/jazzlyj/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on ...
-  - AWS Sagemaker - model building and deploying pipelines (MLOPs)
-  - AWS EKS ARGOCD
+  - AWS EKS ARGOCD, but now deployed with Terragrunt into multiple environments using Github Actions CICD.
+And linting with tflint and SCA with Checkov
 - 🌱 I’m currently learning ...
   - A lot!
 - 👯 I’m looking to collaborate on ...